 While you are still okay with the person, you may feel that this relationship is no longer contributing to your life.
 It’s not like you are upset with your partner or have bad feelings about them.
 In this case, you may feel like your relationship is not going anywhere.

-Sometimes, couples in the long-distance relationships remain in limbo.
+Sometimes, couples in a long-distance relationship remain in limbo.
 They don’t feel like staying together is right for them, but they also don’t feel like breaking up.

 This situation usually develops slowly and over time.
 So, it can be hard to be decisive all of a sudden.
 But there’s also no point wasting any more of your time.
 You can try to revive your relationship or to let it go.

 As always, the best thing you can do is to express how you feel to your partner.
 When you do, you may find that your partner feels the same, and you may agree to remain friends.
 You may also encounter resistance from your partner because they may not feel the same way as you.